 The rich, fertile ground of the pampas plains has traditionally been the primary source of wealth for the people of Argentina.
 Image Credits: US Department Of State.

-Since the 1970’s the mining exports of Argentina have increased substantially, from US$70 million to over US$4019 million in 2016.
-This has been achieved primarily by the 4 important mines mentioned previously in the article.
+Since the 1970s, the mining exports of Argentina have increased substantially, from US$70 million to over US$4019 million in 2016.
+This has been achieved primarily by the four important mines mentioned previously in the article.

-There are many perceived benefits of the mining in Argentina.
+There are many perceived benefits of mining in Argentina.
 The mining market in Argentina is transparent, easy to access, and foreign and domestic investors are encouraged.
-Due to the size of the country, there are still large areas that have not been fully explored and so junior exploration companies can benefit from this.
+Due to the country's size, there are still large areas that have not been fully explored, and so junior exploration companies can benefit from this.

 Disclaimer: The author of this article does not imply any investment recommendation and some content is speculative in nature.
 The Author is not affiliated in any way with any companies mentioned and all statistical information is publically available.